jjelosua/ML_audio_classification/analysis/README.md

 More info [here](../README.md)

-## Classification notebooks
+## Analysis notebooks

 * Launch jupyter notebook server

         $ jupyter notebook

-1. Classification: Actual implementation of the balanced and unbalanced threshold audio classification

-2. Validation: Notebook to manually audit our classification results.
+1. Clustering analysis: To see if we detected clusters on the labeled data

+2. Ring tone analysis: To check how well do we detect ring tones

+3. Sampling: To share some audios with others for new approaches to our data analysis